jfbrou/Website/content/work in progress/markups/index.md

 ---
-title: "The Dynamic Consequences of Monopoly Power"
+title: "The Consequences of Monopoly Power for Economic Growth"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here